 The smooth side also grips better to the mat and makes for a better cut.

-Use the Knife Blade.
+Cutting Leather with the Cricut – Use the Knife Blade.

 I usually don’t like to promote too many accessories but this one is pretty necessary.
 Genuine leather is thicker and has more variation needs a deeper knife blade.